Pagan Min

 Pagan Min's half brother Mindon opposed the war; he fled with his brother Kanaung to Shwebo and raised the standard of rebellion.
 After a few weeks of fighting, Pagan's chief minister Magwe Mingyi went over to Mindon's side and Pagan Min abdicated on 18 February 1853, in favour of Mindon.
 Mindon allowed Pagan to live, and released all the European prisoners.
 Mindon sued for peace with the British but refused to sign a treaty ceding Burmese territory.

+Pagan Min died of smallpox on 14 March 1881, during the reign of King Thibaw.